ivannafleisher/web_project_3/README.md

-# Practicum Coffee Shop
+# Practicum Art Gallery

-This is the second project of the Web Development program at Practicum by Yandex.
+This is the third project of the Web Development program at Practicum by Yandex.
 It was created using HTML and CSS, based on the design brief.

 ## Project features